A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Conclusions from the Case Study

 \section{Conclusions from the Case Study}

-In this paper, we surveyed and tested the feasibility of the latest DP methods for summary statistics and regression analyses on real tax data.
+In this paper, we survey and test the feasibility of the latest DP methods for summary statistics and regression analyses on real tax data (see the Supplemental materials for the summary statistics results).
 To the best of our knowledge, this is the first comprehensive evaluation of these DP methods for practical applications within a validation server framework for real-world data.
-We found that DP algorithms for summary statistics performed well if the privacy loss budget is larger than 1, whereas methods for regression analyses still need improvement when it comes to performing full inference.
+We find that regression methods require at least $\epsilon = 5$ for full inference.
 Practical applications would likely require either larger sample sizes or allocating more $\epsilon$ on every query in order to return estimates with satisfactory levels of uncertainty.
-Based our study results, we identified a few challenges and avenues for future work.
+Based on our results, we identify a few challenges and avenues for future work.